Cazure8/voiceguard-subnet/README.md

 ```
 ### Validator
 #### Minimum Hardware Requirements for Validators
-To participate effectively as a validator in Voice Guard Subnet, your system should meet the following **minimum** requirements:
+To participate effectively as a validator in Voiceguard Subnet, your system should meet the following **minimum** requirements:

 - **Network Speed**:  **1Gbps**
 - **GPU**: **16GB**